albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 ### More State

 Boxes have labels printed on the sides.
 The label is a simple text identifying the box.
-Following are some examples of label: `To be processsed by Dept. XYZ` or `Need to be rechecked by MNO`.
-A box always has a label which is initially set to `No label`.  **Note that the label cannot be blank/empty**.
+Following are some examples of label:

+1. `To be processed by Dept. XYZ`
+1. `Need to be rechecked by MNO`

+A box always has a label which is initially set to: `No label`.  **Note that the label cannot be blank/empty**.

 The label can be represented by the `String` data-type.